Purple Tulips ~ Guide to Growing Your Own Thriving Beautiful Tulips

 Filling the soil with some fertilizer will help to create more of that “fall” soil environment that is so ideal for tulip planting.
 The next step is where the big “change up” from traditional bulb planting happens.

-When planting tulips in the winter, place the bulbs over the soil instead of down in it.
-While it may seem counterintuitive, this is really your bulb’s only chance for survival.
-You also want to avoid pressing your bulb into the dirt in any fashion.
+You also want to avoid pressing your bulb into the soil.
 You will instead use mulch or compost to cover your exposed, ground-level bulbs.
 Using up to 4 inches of compost or mulch is ideal.

 How to Grow Tulips